-Each LABEL number or LABEL name can be assigned only once within an NC program, using the LABEL SET key or by entering G98.
+Each LABEL number or LABEL name can be assigned only once within an NC program, using the LABEL SET.
 The quantity of label names that may be entered is limited only by the amount of internal memory.

 Do not use a label number or label name more than once!